kakavi/creo-otel-spring-boot-starter/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 — see the [LICENSE](LICENSE) file for details.

 ---